davetcoleman/baxter_cpp/README.md

 baxter_cpp
 ======

 A C++ version of the Baxter SDK that works along side the Rethink SDK.
-Currently contains a ros_control implementation of the Baxter controllers and pick and place MoveIt! code for Baxter, as well as other tools.
+Is inteded to be used with a ros_control implementation of the Baxter controllers that is run *on* the robot (via SSH).

+Contains pick and place MoveIt! code for Baxter, as well as some other tools.

-On going development continues in the development branch and contributors are strongly encouraged to send pull requests and use this code.
-The master branch of this repository is kept as stable as posible and is continuously integrated using [Travis](https://travis-ci.org/).
+On going development continues in the ``development`` branch and contributors are strongly encouraged to send pull requests and use this code.
+Seriously, please help me improve this code.
+Attempts are made to keep the ``indigo-devel`` branch stable, but at the end of the day I am an open source graduate student contributor ;-)

 <img align="right" src="https://raw.github.com/davetcoleman/baxter_cpp/indigo-devel/baxter_pick_place/resource/BaxterPickPlace.png" />

 ### Features

+ * Actuated fingers using a custom robot state publisher and URDF
+ * Baxter ros_control integration on Baxter's internal PC using [baxter_ssh](http://github.com/davetcoleman/baxter_ssh)
  * Baxter pick and place with MoveIt!
-   * Generate grasps for simple blocks on a table
+   * Generate grasps for blocks on a table
    * Execute a pick and place routine
    * Works on hardware and in an Rviz visualization
    * Other tools for testing trajectories
- * Baxter ros_control integration on Baxter's PC using [baxter_ssh](http://github.com/davetcoleman/baxter_ssh)
  * Integrated Asus Xtion Pro depth sensor (Kinect sensor)
    * Displays in MoveIt!